Position

 How to become a Facility Planner?

-1. Earn a relevant degree: A bachelor's degree in architecture, interior design, or a related field is often required.
-This education provides the foundational knowledge needed to understand space planning.
+1. Earn a Degree: Start with a bachelor's degree in architecture, interior design, or a related field.
+This education provides the necessary skills and knowledge.

 How long does it take to become a Facility Planner?